Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 5. Prone Press

 Nerve pain can be very uncomfortable!
-When this type of pain can feel so intense and sometimes unpredictable.
+With this type of pain can feel so intense and sometimes unpredictable.
 Often times, my clients think it feels like sciatica.

 Disclaimer